imc-trading/telerista/README.rst

 ~~~~~~~~~~~~~~~~~~~
 For the container to have access to all the resources needed to read system
 statistics, a long list of container options must be passed to Docker.
-Be sure to set the correct values for your nameserver and environment
+Be sure to set the correct values for your hostname, nameserver, and environment
 variables

 .. code-block::